cyberspatialife/py/README.md

 # Python

-Files from previous porjects, and practice.
+Files from previous projects, and practice.